frontendpatterns/frontendpatterns.dev/src/content/patterns/async-boundary.md

 ## Solution

-Apply the Async Boundary pattern by defining fallback UI to show while asynchronous components or data are loading, and reinforce it with concise examples or tests.
+Define fallback UI to show while asynchronous components or data are loading.
 For example, memoize the transformed dataset before rendering a 500-row analytics grid so scrolling stays smooth.